Anthosachne kingiana: Taxonomy

-What is now considered Anthosachne kingiana originally comprised two species: Triticum kingianum (described from Phillip Island specimens in 1833); and Triticum multiflorum (described from Aotearoa/New Zealand specimens from Mercury Bay in 1853).
-In 1854, Triticum kingiana was moved into Festuca, then in 1915, both taxa were moved into Agropyron before being moved again into Elymus in 1982.
+What is now considered Anthosachne kingiana originally comprised two species in the wheat genus Triticum: T. kingianum (described from Phillip Island specimens in 1833); and T. multiflorum (described from Aotearoa/New Zealand specimens from Mercury Bay in 1853).
+In 1854, T. kingiana was moved into Festuca, then in 1915, both taxa were moved into Agropyron before being moved again into Elymus in 1982.

-In 1990, Connor recognised that the Phillip Island taxon, then called Elymus kingiana, was similar to the then Elymus multiflorus, and was moved to the varietal rank of Elymus multiflorus var. kingianus.
+In 1990, Henry Connor recognised that the Phillip Island taxon, then called Elymus kingiana, was similar to the then Elymus multiflorus, and was moved to the varietal rank of Elymus multiflorus var. kingianus.
 In 1994, Connor clarified that while the two taxa were the same species, E. multiflorus var. kingianus was distinct from the Australian and Aotearoa/New Zealand plants on the basis that it has many prickle-teeth on the lemmas and glumes of its spikelets, and tends to have longer awns.
 In 2005, de Lange et al. determined that a subspecies rank was more appropriate for the Phillip Island taxon, and elevated it to Elymus multiflorus subsp. kingianus.

 In 2011, genetic analysis showed that the Australasian Elymus were distinct from Elymus elsewhere, and were moved into the resurrected genus Anthosachne.
 The two taxa were named Anthosachne multiflora subsp. kingiana and Anthosachne multiflora subsp. multiflora.
 Finally, in 2014, a mistake was noticed by Govaerts, which had been made by Connor in 1990 while reducing the Phillip Island taxon to the varietal rank.
 Connor had mistakenly identified the basionym Tricitum kingianum as having been described in 1883 rather than 1833, leading to Triticum multiflorum being incorrectly prioritised as the oldest name.
 Thus, Govaerts created the new combinations Anthosachne kingiana subsp. multiflorum for the Aotearoa/New Zealand and Australian taxon, and Anthosachne kingiana subsp. kingiana for the Phillip Island taxon.

-Anthosachne fertilis, while recognised as a distinct by the Australian Plant Census, is recognised by Plants of the World Online and The World Checklist of Vascular Plants as a synonym of Anthosachne kingiana subsp. multiflora.
+Anthosachne fertilis, while recognised as distinct by the Australian Plant Census, is recognised by Plants of the World Online and The World Checklist of Vascular Plants as a synonym of Anthosachne kingiana subsp. multiflora.